namiles/python-for-network-engineers/python_fundamentals/README.md

 The [PEP8 Style Guide](https://peps.python.org/pep-0008/) is a document outlining the Python coding conventions.
 Following the PEP8 style guide allows Python developers to write more "Pythonic" code.

 #### Indentations
-PEP8 calls out the use of using **4 spaces per indentation level**.
+* PEP8 calls out the use of using **4 spaces per indentation level**.
 Spaces are preferred over tabs, and most code editors can be set to replace tabs with spaces.

 #### Line Length
-Lines of code should be limited to a maxmimum of 79 characters.
-[Black](https://github.com/psf/black) and [pylint](https://pylint.pycqa.org/en/latest/) are both useful tools for finding and correcting lines are that are too long.
+* Lines of code should be limited to a maxmimum of 79 characters.
+* [Black](https://github.com/psf/black) and [pylint](https://pylint.pycqa.org/en/latest/) are both useful tools for finding and correcting lines are that are too long.

+#### Naming Conventions
+* Functions should be lowercase with words sperated by underscores as necessary. (ex: get_device_info)
+  * If using acronyms, preserve the capitalziation (ex: get_OSPF_neighbors)
+* Variables should follow the same convention as functions. (ex: ip_address, device_list)
+* Classes should use CapWords/CamelCase (ex: NetworkDevice)
+* Constants should be all capitals with underscores separating words (ex: MAX_LENGTH).
+* Package and Module names should be short and all lowercase with underscores separating words. (my_math_stuff.py)
+* Single letters: Never use lowercase l (el), uppercase I (eye), uppercase O (oh).
+These can be ambiguous.

-####
+#### Imports

 ## The Zen of Python
 ```